willowtreeapps/react-formable/README.md

 ### Nested data

-What if we are modeling a `person` in our form.
-We want to have a `person` with a single `pet` object.
+What if we are modeling a `person` in our form?
+Maybe we want to have a `person` with a single `pet` object.
+(Start with the best intentions, right?)
 We can achieve this with `Fieldset`.

 ```js
 <Form>